 However, the report further claims that the new scene is actually producing top-notch material, singling out such younger artists as Suicide Silence, Whitechapel and Emmure.

-."Of course, '90s rap-metal was terrible.
-Even those who hand in inventing it, like Mike Patton of Faith No More, came out strongly against it; he famously once said, 'don't blame me for that s--t,'"
+"Of course, '90s rap-metal was terrible.
+Even those who hand in inventing it, like Mike Patton of Faith No More, came out strongly against it; he famously once said, 'don't blame me for that s--t,'" the report reads.

 Is the new rap metal scene superior to its originators?
 Let us know in the comments.